naman223/prometheus-setup/README.md

 **Note:**

-Check the alertmanager log in default namespace.
-If it's failing then edit alertmanager deployment and update endpoint for prometheus server with IP address of prometheus server service as below
+Check the prometheus-adapter log in default namespace.
+If it's failing then edit prometheus-adapter deployment and update endpoint for prometheus server with IP address of prometheus server service as below:
 ```bash
 url: http://prometheus.default.svc:80
 ```
-should be
+change to
 ```bash
 url: http://ip_address_of_prometheus_server_service:80
 ```